Kong/docs.konghq.com/app/docs/enterprise/0.33-x/workspaces/examples.md

 This chapter aims to provide a step-by-step tutorial of how to set up workspaces, entities, and see it in action.

+## Important Note: Conflicting APIs or Routes in workspaces

+Workspaces provide a way to segment Kong entities - entities in a given workspace are isolated from entities in other workspaces.
+That said, entities such as APIs and Routes have "routing rules", which are pieces of info attached to APIs or Routes - such as HTTP method, URI, or host - that allow a given proxy-side request to be routed to its corresponding upstream service.

+Admins configuring APIs (or Routes) in their workspaces do not want traffic directed to their APIs or Routes to be swallowed by APIs or Routes in other workspaces; Kong allows them to prevent such undesired behavior - as long as certain measures are taken.
+Below we outline the conflict detection algorithm used by Kong to determine if a conflict occurs.

+* At API or Route **creation or modification** time, Kong runs its internal
+router:
+  - If no APIs or Routes are found with matching routing rules, the creation or modification proceeds
+  - If APIs or Routes with matching routing rules are found **within the same workspace**, proceed
+  - If APIs or Routes are found **in a different workspace**:
+    * If the matching API or Route **does not have an associated `host` value**, proceed
+    * If the matching API or Route **has an associated `host` value**:
+      - If the `host` is a wildcard
+        * If the are the same, a conflict is reported - `409 Conflict`
+        * If they are not equal, proceed
+      - If the `host` is an absolute value, a conflict is reported - `409 Conflict`

 ## RBAC & Workspaces

 TODO: explain how RBAC and workspaces complement each other: Workspaces